I am a Dog Trainer and Human educator

 True socialization is teaching a dog to be comfortable in their environment and ultimately, I want my dog to be neutral to things around him/her so that communication between us is facilitated.
 Friendly, open and neutral is ideal.

 Hyper social and Being hell bent on interacting with everyone and everything does not facilitate living with a dog and creates a dog with a hectic mind.
-In our modern world think of the equivalent being trying to have a conversation and the other person is constantly looking at their phone.
-It renders the conversation and ultimately interaction and communication meaningless.

-The benefits to this are so numerous.
 By teaching this to your puppy they will learn:

 Dogs are social creatures, which is one of the reasons why we love them so much.
 Is there such a thing as “too much” attention or affection?